PODCAST

 Leading through a Transformational Culture Shift

-During this episode, Jon shares how he and his leadership team led their organization through a transformational culture change that has resulted in becoming one of the top performing companies.
+Jon is President and General Manager of Epiroc USA, a global company that serves the mining, construction, and infrastructure industries.
+During this episode, Jon shares how he and his leadership team led their organization through a transformational culture change that has resulted in becoming one of the top performing companies within the Epiroc organization as well as being recognized by USA Today as one of the best places to work in America.

 episode 3